 Anyone who has had a white tea with some significant age to it will tell you, it’s certainly nothing like the poster-child White Peony (Bai Mu Dan).
 Although, none of us are ever the same with time, and why would we expect the same of our teas?

-Change is good, and if the global fascination and obsession with these teas tells us anything, it’s that aged whites are truly a gem worth savouring.
+Change is good, and if the global fascination and obsession with these teas tells us anything, it’s that aged whites are truly a gem worth savoring.

-Two decades of careful storage has allowed for subtle hints of post fermentation that introduces a smoothness amidst a darker nature nestled into deeper flavours of earth, and antique medicines; typical of fermented teas.
+Two decades of careful storage has allowed for subtle hints of post fermentation that introduces a smoothness nestled into deeper flavours of earth, and antique medicines; typical of fermented teas.
 These notes are accompanied by various herbals, fruits, and florals that dance about the tea’s incredibly full, soft, and velvety mouthfeel.
+A Very Complex Tea.

 Is it a white tea?
-A Red Tea?
+A black Tea?
 Or is it a Dark Tea?
-Why don’t you decide?
+Why don’t you help us decide?